 It means all the costs that a company incurs in its production process for converting raw materials into finished goods.
 There can be two situations, either the complete conversion process -raw materials to finished goods happens within the factory itself.
 Or the raw materials move out to another factory for the purpose of conversion.
 The conversion cost calculator considers all the costs up to the level of manufacturing cost or production cost.
 But this does not include the cost of materials.
-Because the concept of conversion cost says that all the costs incurred in the process of converting raw material into finished goods.
-Hence, it is not a part of the process and it is the next level of costs.
+Because the concept of conversion cost says that all the costs incurred in the process of converting raw material into finished goods hence, it is not a part of the process, and it is the next level of costs.
 Raw materials are the products on which the processing happens.

 Importance and Use

-This cost is of particular importance where the company has to send their products outside the factory for converting them into finished goods due to some unavoidable reasons.
+This cost is of particular importance where the company has to send their products outside the factory to convert them into finished goods due to some unavoidable reasons.
 These circumstances may be a breakdown of machine or equipment, to supply goods more than the installed capacity, etc. This will help the company to estimate the price it will have to pay for outsourcing the process of conversion.